Integrated Korean: Accelerated 1

 - Young-mee Cho is associate professor of Korean language and culture at Rutgers University.

-- Ji-Young Jung teaches Korean at Columbia University.
+- Ji-Young Jung is lecturer of Korean at Columbia University.

 - Jeeyoung Ahn Ha is director of the Korean language program at the University of Illinois, Urbana-Champaign.